q-viper/SmogDetection-1/PROJECT README.md

 ### Rules and regulations for selecting pictures
 - Images need to have a view of highways or streets;
-- Avoid large quantity of people;
+- Avoid a large quantity of people;
 - Avoid traffic accidents;
 - Avoid night pictures;
 - Avoid bird's-eye view;